-DALA will present wellness policy updates, as applicable, during meetings with the school board, health and wellness committee and other interested groups or stakeholders.
+DALA will present wellness policy updates, as applicable, during meetings with the Parent

+Teacher Association/Organization, school board, district superintendent, health and wellness committee and other interested groups or stakeholders.

 10. Community Involvement

 DALA is committed to being responsive to community input, which begins with awareness of the wellness policy.
 DALA will actively communicate ways in which parents, students, representatives of the school food authority, teachers of physical education, school health professionals, the school board, school administrators and the general public can participate in the development, implementation and annual review of the local school wellness policy through a variety of means, including: